Movement Disorders

 • Counting 80 to 85 |

-Abductor spasmodic dysphonia phrases or sentences would include words with vowels following a voiceless consonant (such as d, f, h, p, s or t).
+Abductor laryngeal dystonia phrases or sentences would include words with vowels following a voiceless consonant (such as b, d, f, h, p, s or t).
+A breathiness is heard as a speaker transitions from a voiceless consonant to a voiced vowel sound.
+Sentences that elicit the breathy breaks in individuals with abductor laryngeal dystonia include the following:

 • “The puppy bit the tape.” | |